 PART D: Baseline for Measuring Actual Delivery

-For Demand Reduction Sites, delivery of Demand Response will be measured at the point of supply.
+For Demand reduction Sites, delivery of Demand Response will be measured at the point of supply.
 The lowest level of demand that a Site can reliably reduce its demand to at any point during weekdays will be established on a month by month basis (unless otherwise agreed by the parties) by taking demand between 3pm and 8pm (Monday to Friday) over a period of the first three (3) weeks of the previous month.
 This consumption will then be totalled and divided by any de-rating factor agreed between WPD and the Participant and will be used to establish the monthly average demand which will then become the baseline from which delivery of Demand Response will be measured.

 For Generation Sites, delivery of Demand Response will be measured at the output terminals of the generator.
 In respect of "standby generators", the baseline will be set at 0.
-In respect of "parallel operation generators" including, for example, CHP installations, then a distinction will be made between a Site that does not generate to the extent that it exports during the hours of 3pm to 8pm on any weekday, in which case the Site will be treated in the same way as a Demand reduction Site above, and a Site that does export, in which case the same principles as used in respect of Demand Reduction will be apply to data collected from the generator during the three week period.
+In respect of "parallel operation generators" including, for example, CHP installations, then a distinction will be made between a Site that does not generate to the extent that it exports during the hours of 3pm to 8pm on any weekday, in which case the Site will be treated in the same way as a Demand reduction Site above, and a Site that does export, in which case the same principles as used in respect of Demand reduction will be apply to data collected from the generator during the three week period.

 PART E: Payment Mechanism Values